ashleyesau/parking_tickets/athena_data_checks.md

   FROM reduced_data
   WHERE summons_number IS NULL
      OR issue_date IS NULL
+     OR plate_id IS NULL
+     OR plate_type IS NULL
      OR violation_code IS NULL
      OR violation_description IS NULL
-     OR violation_time IS NULL
      OR violation_county IS NULL
      OR violation_precinct IS NULL
+     OR street_name IS NULL
+     OR registration_state IS NULL
+     OR vehicle_body_type IS NULL
      OR vehicle_make IS NULL
-     OR street_name IS NULL
-     OR hydrant_violation IS NULL
-     OR double_parking_violation IS NULL
-     OR feet_from_curb IS NULL
+     OR vehicle_year IS NULL
      OR issuing_agency IS NULL
      OR issuer_squad IS NULL
      OR issuer_precinct IS NULL